 There’s really nothing more gorgeous than a glass of sangria.
 It’s an easy recipe to make and you can alter it as needed, depending on what’s in season.
-Since February is height citrus season, it’s the perfect time to combine refreshing white wine with fresh squeezed blood oranges.
+Since February is height citrus season, it’s the perfect time to combine refreshing white wine with fresh squeezed blood oranges to make the perfect Blood Orange Sangria.
 I mean, does it get any better?

 I, Alex, will be honest, I can find almost any excuse to enjoy blood oranges this time of year.
 Basically, I’m addicted.
 Their beautiful pinkish, ruby color is so eye-catching that it lends a nice hue to almost any dish.
 I toss a few slices into yogurt, oatmeal, salads and even a glass of ice water for an extra pop of color.
 You can never have too much!